Informatics training scheme

 and Academic Lead of the Informatics Training Scheme

-Applications for the 2022 training scheme are now CLOSED.
+Applications for the 2023 training scheme are now closed.

 To find out more about the scheme and previous years initiatives you can read testimonials from the previous cohorts, and watch workshops from previous years, by expanding the menus below.

 In 2022, we offered places on 86 units to 48 applicants across the Faculty of Biology Medicine and Health, the Faculty of Science and Engineering as well as CRUK Manchester Institute.
 Participants were a mixture of PhD students and research staff (technicians, scientific officers, research associates, fellows, and lecturers) as well as clinicians.

 On 12th July 2022, we hosted an information workshop where the academic lead for the Informatics Training Scheme, Dr Mudassar Iqbal, together with the Translation Manchester team, introduced the programme and provided advice to applicants in selecting relevant units.
 You can watch a recording of the event and download a copy of the slides below.

 In 2021, we offered places on 76 units to 48 applicants across FBMH, FSE and CRUK MI.
 Participants were a mixture of PhD students and research staff (technicians, scientific officers, research associates, fellows and lecturers) as well as clinicians.